ademar111190/Studies/README.md

 - All code except the android views and extensions of android components are tested, it includes the presenters.
 - The project is divided into two parts, `app` and `core`, you can think it like a `front-end` and a `back-end` because all code from `app` is about views and UI/UX in other hand all `core` code is about business rules and data
 - The project is write with kotlin
-- The Assets folder is to both, reuse some assets like images, so I made symlinks to them instead of copy the images to every new project and to possible assets that I need in future
 - Fell free to use the script, fell free to make pull requests, but remember this repository is just a playground so do not take it too seriously :)